top of page

 • 5 min read

-Known for its sweet tannins, dark fruit flavors, and medium to high acidity.
-Depending on the style, Nero d'Avola can exhibit aromas of black cherry, plum, blackberry, and raspberry.
-Some wines may also have savoury notes of liquorice, tobacco, coffee, and spice.
-Brrr!
+Known for its sweet, approachable tannins and medium to high acidity, Nero d’Avola offers aromas of black cherry, plum, blackberry, and raspberry.
+Many examples also bring savoury notes of liquorice, tobacco, coffee, and spice.
+A little thrilling, a little comforting, and always delicious.

 The flavour profile of Nero d'Avola makes it an excellent match for a variety of foods: